 COVID-19 patient ends life in ward after escape episode

-Thiruvananthapuram, June 10 (PTI): A COVID-19 patient, brought back after escaping quarantinefrom the medical college hospital here, was found hanging in his isolation ward on Wednesday, police said.
-The personhad hanged himself in the ward when the nurse went to give him medicines.
+(EDS: RPT AFTER ADDING WORDS IN PARA-II) Thiruvananthapuram, June 10 (PTI): A COVID-19 patient, brought back after escaping quarantinefrom the medical college hospital here, was found hanging in his isolation ward on Wednesday, police said.
+The person had hanged himself in the ward.
+This came to light when the nurse went to give him medicines.
 He was taken to the ICU immediately but could not be saved, the police said.

 The 33-year-old patient was to be discharged on Tuesday after being tested negative twice, but he escaped from the hospital on the same day and was caught near his house, the they said.
 After bringing him back to the hospital, he was given counselling and other awareness sessions.